Barbecue: Grilling

-Grilling is a form of cooking that involves a dry heat applied to the food, either from above or below.
-Grilling is an effective technique in order to cook meat or vegetables quickly since it involves a significant amount of direct, radiant heat.
+Grilling is a form of cooking involving dry heat applied to the food, either from above or below.
+Grilling is a fast and effective technique in order to cook meat or vegetables since it involves a large amount of direct, radiant heat.
 Outside of the US, this is the most common technique when cooking classic barbecue foods, although some variants of grilling require direct, but moderate heat.

-The words "barbecue" and "grilling" are often used interchangeably, although some argue that barbecue is a type of grilling, and that grilling involves the use of a higher level of heat to sear the food, while barbecuing is a slower process over a low heat.
+The words "barbecue" and "grilling" are often used interchangeably, although some argue barbecue is a type of grilling, and that grilling involves the use of a higher level of heat to sear the food, while barbecuing is a slower process over a low heat.

-In practice, the lines blur because it is hard to define what is low temperature and what is high temperature and because many champion barbecue cooks now cook meats such as beef brisket at higher temperatures than was traditional.
+In practice, it is hard to define low temperature and high temperature because of barbecue cooks cooking meats at higher temperatures, rather than was traditional.

 Other uses

 The term barbecue is also used to designate a flavor added to food items, the most prominent of which are potato chips.